People/Research Fellows

 Recent projects

-PhD project: Historical Continuities in Housing Construction in the Context of National Authoritarian Hungary – The Single-Family House as a Product of Two Regimes
+Historical Continuities in Housing Construction under National Authoritarian Rule – The Single-Family House as a Product of Two Regimes in Hungary – supervised by Jun.-Prof. Dr.-Ing.
+Daniela Zupan und Prof. Dr. Stephan Lessenich

 My current research examines the historical contingency of the societal regime of housing provision in Hungary after 1956.
 By historical contingency, I do not refer merely to the emergence of building typologies as remnants of the past.
 I use the term to describe the complex social, political, and economic processes that are central to the production of the current housing regimes.
 These include, among other factors, institutional path dependencies, regulatory responses to housing shortages, ideologies of private property, and the reproduction of social inequalities.

-A central focus of my research is the Kádár Cube, a single-family house typology from the state-capitalist People’s Republic of Hungary, as well as the current housing subsidy program CSOK (Családi Otthonteremtési Támogatás) in national-authoritarian Hungary.
+A central focus of my research is the Kádár Cube, a single-family house typology from the state-capitalist People’s Republic of Hungary, as well as the current housing subsidy program, CSOK (Családi Otthonteremtési Támogatás), in contemporary Hungary.
 Their analysis provides an approach to understanding the formation of Hungary’s existing societal housing regime in its historicity.
 Through themes of everyday life, path dependency, and seriality, my research also draws connections to heritage studies.